Kanaduchi/vwcoding/docs/index.en.md

 !!! info "Translation is in progress"
     Currently this site is written in Russian language.
-    It is not possible to translate whole pages it to other languages due to restrictions of MKdocs.
+    If you want to help in translating pages to English language please [follow the instructions](https://github.com/Kanaduchi/vwcoding/blob/master/CONTRIBUTING.md)

 !!! danger "Warning!"
     Sharing information from this site is allowed only with the copyright notice and link to this resource.